11. Member functions¶

 }

-The first two lines of this function changed quite a bit as we transformed it into a member function, but notice that the output stream itself did not change at all.
+The first two lines of the function changed quite a bit as we transformed it into a member function, but notice that the output stream itself did not change at all.

 In order to invoke the new version of print